JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-08/the-design-patterns-and-architecture-i-encountered/index.md

 It’s the architecture that I’m very likely to use going forward.

-Please [check out all the decisions made by Ardalis](https://github.com/ardalis/CleanArchitecture/tree/main/docs/architecture-decisions) to craft the above template as he did
+Please [check out all the decisions made by Ardalis](https://github.com/ardalis/CleanArchitecture/tree/main/docs/architecture-decisions) to craft the above template as he did.

 ## The Design Patterns